kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 ## Before you begin

 Set up a project scaffold for your dApp using the platform and framework of your choice.
-This guide assumes a JavaScript based web application.
+This guide assumes a React based web application.
 Your dApp will connect to a Kadena SpireKey wallet dApp that can be hosted anywhere.
 You could for instance use [spirekey.kadena.io](spirekey.kadena.io), host it yourself, or run it locally as described in the official Kadena Spirekey [Github repository](https://github.com/kadena-community/webauthn-wallet/).
 This guide assumes that you will be using the latter approach.
 Kadena SpireKey offers you the freedom to adapt and deploy its smart contracts to fit your needs.